-- 2. Members will be aware that in December 2019 SHG signed a contract with Google to secure a Branch in Phase 1 of the Equiano Cable.
-The capital costs of the branch have been paid for by EDF11 funding, and the ongoing costs will be paid for by revenues from customer subscriptions via public electronic communications providers. - 3.
-The broadband service provided from the Branch will be a transformational improvement for St Helena.
+BACKGROUND & 1.
+Members will be aware that in December 2019 SHG signed a contract with Google to secure a Branch in phase 1 of the Equiano Cable.
+The CONSIDERATIONS capital costs of the branch have been paid for by EDF'11 funding, and the ongoing costs will be paid for by revenues from customer subscriptions via public electronic communications providers.

+- 2. The broadband service provided from the Branch will be a transformational improvement for St Helena.
 By switching from a service provided by a geostationary satellite to a service provided by a fibre optic cable, we will move completely away from the need to restrict access by use of data allowances.
-The economics of the new electronic communications network would predominately be about covering costs through maximising the number of users subscribing to the service. - 4.
+The economics of the new electronic communications network would predominately be about covering costs through maximising the number of users subscribing to the service. - 3.
 Naturally, the Telecommunications Ordinance needs to be refreshed to get the most out of St Helena's transformational digital modernisation.
-In doing that, a Policy for Communication Networks and Services has been developed to set the framework by which to update the Telecommunications Ordinance. - 5.
-Note that the Policy has not been named the 'Telecommunications Policy' because Communications includes both telecommunications and electronic communications i.e. both telephones, internet and other data transfer. - 6.
-The writing of the Policy also comes at a good time as it will help to guide the process of allocating public electronic communications network and service licences to one or more providers.
-Currently the telecommunications licence is an exclusive licence issued to Sure South Atlantic Ltd until 31 December 2022.
-The Policy leaves the question of exclusivity open in the case that more than one public electronic communications network and services licence is feasibly issued from 2023, and should exclusivity be required it would be subject to Executive Council agreement. - 7.
-It is important to set out the Policy for Communication Networks and Services prior to moving into the procurement and negotiation stage with regards to the public communications licensee from 2023.
+In doing that, a Draft Policy For Communication Networks and Services has been developed to set the framework by which to update the Telecommunications Ordinance. - 4.
+Note that the Policy has not been named the 'Telecommunications Policy' because Communications includes both telecommunications and electronic communications i.e. both telephones, internet and other data transfer. - 5.
+The writing of the draft Policy also comes at a good time as it will help to guide the process of allocating public electronic communications network and service licences to one or more providers.
+Currently the telecommunications licence is an exclusive licence issued to Sure South Atlantic until 31 December 2022.
+The draft Policy reflects that because the customer base in St Helena is very small, it is likely that St Helena will not have more than one company willing to provide communications services and networks at any one time.
+However, the draft Policy leaves it open in the case that more than one public electronic communications network and services licence is feasibly issued from 2023. - 6.
+It is important to set out the draft Policy for Communication Networks and Services prior to moving into the procurement and negotiation stage with regards to the public communications licensee from 2023.
 This is because SHG needs to be clear under what parameters they expect public communications providers to work from.